Rural Health Fellows

 - To educate, develop and inspire a networked community of leaders who will step forward to serve in key positions in the National Rural Health Association, affiliated rural health advocacy groups and local and state legislative bodies.

-- Applicants must either be members of the NRHA or apply to become a member of NRHA.
+- Applicants must either be NRHA members or apply to become a member of NRHA.

-- Applicants must have a sponsor to support travel/lodging expenses to attend three NRHA meetings: 1) the NRHA Rural Health Policy Institute, 2) the NRHA Annual Conference, 3) the Fellows graduation ceremony.
+- Applicants must have a sponsor to support travel/lodging expenses to attend three NRHA meetings: 1) NRHA's Rural Health Policy Institute, 2) NRHA's Annual Conference, 3) the Fellows graduation ceremony.

 - Applicants must be willing/able to commit to monthly conference calls as part of this program and complete a final project as a member of an action project team.